 Well done!
-Just remember, as you are enrolled as a student of Phillips Institute, there are important processes to be followed and documents that must be completed by all parties.
+Just be aware that, as you are enrolled as a student of Phillips Institute, there are important processes to be followed and documents that must be completed by all parties.
+This will ensure that the hours you complete can be credited towards your course units.
 If you have sourced your own placement organisation, you must advise us at the earliest possible opportunity so that we can make the necessary arrangements for you prior to starting your placement.

 Your personal presentation when on placement

 - What you should wear:

-- freshly laundered, clean and neat Phillips Institute student uniform (one top is supplied) with black or navy trousers
+- freshly laundered, clean and neat Phillips Institute student uniform (one polo shirt is supplied) with black or navy trousers

 - your Phillips Institute name-tag (supplied)